openshift-homeroom/lab-workshop-content/workshop/content/exercises/07-embedded-links.md

 * [Events](%console_url%/k8s/ns/%project_namespace%/events) - <code>&percnt;console_url&percnt;/k8s/ns/&percnt;project_namespace&percnt;/events</code>
 * [Pods](%console_url%/k8s/ns/%project_namespace%/pods) - <code>&percnt;console_url&percnt;/k8s/ns/&percnt;project_namespace&percnt;/pods</code>

 In the case of `slides_url`, the slides will be brought to the front if not already visible.
-If you are using `revealjs` for the slides and you have history enabled, or are using section IDs to support named links, you can use an anchor to a specific slide and that specific slide will be opened.
+If you are using reveal.js for the slides and you have history enabled, or are using section IDs to support named links, you can use an anchor to a specific slide and that specific slide will be opened.

 * [Slides](%slides_url%) - <code>&percnt;slides_url&percnt;</code>
 * [Questions](%slides_url%#/questions) - <code>&percnt;slides_url&percnt;#/questions</code>